It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

-Over the past 5 years, Tesla’s total market cap has increased almost 30X, growing from only $20 billion in market cap back in 2016 to more than $600 billion as of Dec 2020.
+Over the past 6 years, Tesla’s total market cap has increased almost 30X, growing from only $20 billion in market cap back in 2016 to nearly $700 billion as of May 2021.

 The growth in the company market cap has been nothing short of extraordinary.

 Your total investment would come close to $20,000 by May 2021 within a period of fewer than 5 years.